shopware5/devdocs/source/developers-guide/shopware-5-rest-api/api-resource-translation/index.md

 * **[PUT] http://my-shop-url/translations/**

-Simply provide the same data as described in the create statement.
+Simply provide the same data as described in the `GET` request.